EvanFrameX/Bastionism/README.md

 **Militarism** — Yes.
 Defense is the core purpose of the state.

 **Progressivism** — Conditional.
 Change only if the democratic vote wants it.
-Otherwise we stay as we are.
+Otherwise we stay as we are if it's not necessary.

 **Anti-Conservatism** — Yes, where religion or tradition causes tangible harm to individuals or the state.
 No prohibition on harmless private belief.

-**Autarky** — Preferred, but trade is permitted when necessary.
+**Autarky** — Preferred with outside states unless it's necessary.
+Abolished between communities (the communities can work together)

 ---